 12. Allow 1-3 hours for the agidi to cool and solidify.

-Serve with boiled beans and tomato stew.
-I love it that way.
-You can also serve with moi moi or akara.
+Serve with boiled beans and tomato stew, You can also serve with moi moi or akara.